Apocalyptic and post-apocalyptic fiction: Films and literature

 James Wesley Rawles' novel Survivors: A Novel of the Coming Collapse (2011) addresses a contemporaneous global economic crash, and focuses on the struggles of a large cast of characters who struggle to survive after what is termed "The Crunch."
 It covers both the lead up to the economic crash, as well as several years after the crash.

 This Is The End (2013) centers on fictionalized versions of its cast in the wake of a global biblical apocalypse.
 It is a feature-length film adaptation of the short film Jay and Seth versus the Apocalypse (2007), also written by Seth Rogen and Evan Goldberg, with the short's director, Jason Stone, serving as an executive producer.

 Escape from New York and its sequel Escape from L.A., as well as supplementary materials published as comic books, is set in a fragmenting United States with rampant crime, pollution, and overpopulation.
 New York City has been walled off and turned into a gigantic maximum security prison after a 400% rise in crime by 1988.
-The same happens to Los Angeles in 2000 when a massive earthquake floods the San Fernando Valley, isolating L.A off the west coast.
+The same happens to Los Angeles in 2000, when a massive earthquake floods the San Fernando Valley, isolating L.A off the west coast.

-Robert Jordan's The Wheel of Time is set in a fictional post-apocalyptic world, with a medieval society.
+Robert Jordan's The Wheel of Time is set in a fictional post-apocalyptic world with a medieval society.
 In the world, a system of magic, known as the One Power, is divided into a male half (saidin) and a female half (saidar).
 3,000 years before the series, the world was a high tech utopia.
 When humanity tried to find a magic that both men and women could use, they encountered the Dark One, a Satan-like being able to corrupt human nature and the natural world.
-A war between the "Light" and the "Shadow" (the Dark One and his followers) ends with the Dark One being imprisoned with saidin.
-He corrupts it from within his prison; however, driving male users of the Power insane.
-They use their power to destroy civilization and geography in what is known as the "Breaking of the World".
+A war between the "Light" and the "Shadow", the Dark One and his followers, ended with the Dark One being imprisoned with saidin.
+However, he corrupted it from within his prison, driving male users of the Power insane and causing them to destroy civilization and geography in what is known as the "Breaking of the World".
 The era before the Breaking is later remembered as the "Age of Legends", since much knowledge was lost, and many common feats of that time seemed miraculous to the characters of the series.